npm/rfcs/accepted/0000-package-manifest-extensions.md

   - Avoid mutating shared pacote, packument, manifest, registry metadata, or cache objects in place.
   - Skip workspace package manifests as extension targets and warn when a selector would match a workspace member.
   - Normalize cross-field dependency metadata after extension application using the same rules as normal package manifests.
+  - Reject `dependencies` and `optionalDependencies` extension entries that attempt to provide a name already declared in either normal dependency field.
+  - Allow `peerDependencies` extension entries to replace an existing peer range before peer resolution.
   - Reject extensions that create or attempt to move duplicate names across `dependencies` and `optionalDependencies`.
   - Reject `peerDependenciesMeta` entries that do not correspond to a `peerDependencies` entry after extension application.
   - Preserve extended manifest data in the ideal tree, effective dependency metadata in the lockfile, and minimal extension provenance for affected lockfile entries.